JJJ/post-type-switcher/readme.txt

 * Install the plugin into the plugins/post-type-swticher directory, and activate.
 * From the post edit screen, above the "Publish" button is the "Post Type" interface.
 * Change post types as needed.

-== Frequently Asked Questions ==

-= Why would I need this? =
-You need to selectively change a posts type from one to another.

-= Does this ruin my taxonomy associations? =
-It should not.
-This plugin only changes the 'post_type' property of a post.